 Little children no longer will be abused.
 Babies no longer will be aborted.
 Animals will be treated with kindness and respect.
 Everyone who is willing to obey the saints will be helped to do the will of Christ.
 But the stubborn and disobedient will find themselves in difficult situations, in dry lands with all the rebels.

 Life on the earth during our discipleship has been a probationary period that God might select and train His rulers and teachers.
 Now angels and people have seen the utter folly of following Satan and disobeying God.
 The lesson has occurred over 6,000 years.
-Hopefully it has been learned and never again will have to be repeated.
+Hopefully it has been learned and never again will need to be repeated.

 The light of the perfect day is near at hand.
 Let us prepare ourselves for the coming of the Lord Jesus.